spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 author: Maarten Billemont
 image: images/blog/2021-02-04-cover.jpg
 description: >
-  A primer on passwords, their application, issues, and how to get the most out of them.
+  A primer on passwords, their application, issues, and how to do them right by going back to first principles.
 ---

 If we played Word Association and I said *password*, what would be your next thought?